vickyzhoujy/w22/_lab/lab02.md

 If you don't have `CMPSC 16` and `lab02` on Gradescope, please contact the staff for assistance.

-## Set up git and ssh keys on CSIL
+## Step 5: Set up git and ssh keys on CSIL

 In lecture, we covered two simple steps you should have done to prepare for today, listed below.
 If you've already done them, great!
 If not, now's the time: